jtvberg/StreamDock/README.md

    - Provided instructions assume you are using npm as your package manager
    - Code has not been tested with other package managers such as Yarn
    - Navigate to directory and run ```npm install``` to install dependencies
+   - DO NOT USE THE NPM VERSION OF STREAMDOCK (I didn't put it there and it is old AF)

 ## Running the code
    Some npm scripts are already setup in package.json\